dannas/dannas.github.com/_posts/2020-04-25-ridl-rougue-in-flight-data-load.md

 # The Line Fill Buffer
 A modern Out-Of-Order CPU has lots of buffers and units.
 I had never heard of a Line Fill Buffer but here is my current understanding of how it works: When data is to be stored it follows this schema[^travdowns]:
-1. A store instruction gets scheduled and have a store buffer entry allocated.
+1. A store instruction gets scheduled and has a store buffer entry allocated.
 2. The instruction executes.
 3. When all older instructions have retired, the store instruction retires
-4. The store waits until it is at the head of the store buffer (it is the oldest not committed store) at which point it will commit (become globally visible) into the L1, if the associated cache line is present and in MESIF Modified or Exclusive state.
+4. The store waits until it is at the head of the store buffer (it is the oldest not committed store) at which point it will commit (become globally visible) into the L1 if the associated cache line is present and in MESIF Modified or Exclusive state.
 5. If the line is not present in the required state, a Line Fill Buffer (LFB) is allocated.
-6. In the miss scenario the LFB eventually comes back with the full content of the line, which is committed to the L1 and the pending store can commit.
+6. In the miss scenario, the LFB eventually comes back with the full content of the line, which is committed to the L1, and the pending store can commit.

 # How to determine that the Line Fill Buffer leaks?
 The authors wrote a kernel module to mark memory in the victim thread as write-back (WB), write-through (WT)[^petercordes], write-combine (WC) and uncacheable (UC).
-For the first experiment they compared number of succesful retrieval (hits) of the victim data to the `lfb_hit` performance counter and saw a strong correspondence.
+For the first experiment, they compared the number of successful retrievals (hits) of the victim data to the `lfb_hit` performance counter and saw a strong correspondence.

-For the second experiment a victim thread initially writes a known value to a fix memory address and then reads it back in a loop, where each read is followed by a mfence.
+For the second experiment, a victim thread initially writes a known value to a fixed memory address and then reads it back in a loop, where each read is followed by a `mfence`.
 The number of hits in the attacker was recorded.
 The experiment was done for all four memory types, WB, WT, WC, UC.
-The experiment was also done for all memory types with the cache flushed using the clflush instruction.
+The experiment was also done for all memory types with the cache flushed using the `clflush` instruction.

 ```